What It Is

 Oat milk replaces dairy milk.
 The espresso and ice remain the same.

-Oat milk has a mild, grain-forward flavor with natural sweetness from the oats.
+Oat milk has a mild, grain-forward flavor with a subtle cereal-like sweetness.
 It is thicker than most plant-based milks, which makes it well-suited for iced coffee drinks.
-The result is slightly sweeter and has a lighter creaminess compared to dairy.
+The result is slightly sweeter with a smooth, less heavy texture than dairy milk.
+It doesn’t taste like dairy — it adds a subtle oat flavor to the drink.

 How to Order